ncatlab/nlab-content/pages/6/7/2/0/276/content.md

 Conversely, for any crossed complex, $C$, there is a simplicial group, $K(C)$, constructed using an analogue of the inverse in the [[Dold-Kan correspondence]], which is a group $T$-complex and whose Moore complex is isomorphic to $C$.

 The generalisation to general crossed complexes (of groupoids) and simplicially enriched groupoids is quite easy to do.
-We will usually state results below for the group case, leaving the general case to the 'reader'.
+We will usually state results below for the group case, leaving the general case to the reader.

 ## From simplicial group(oid)s to crossed complexes